 Especially if you’re only meeting someone for the first time, or if you just don’t want to give out your number to someone, it’s best to avoid giving it to them for the sake of your phone’s overall privacy and protection.

-That means, unless you can confidently say that you trust someone, like close friends or immediate family members, you can choose to connect with others in a different way.
+That means, unless you can confidently say that you trust someone, like close friends or immediate family members, you can choose to connect with others differently.
 You can even make the decision that you don’t want to connect at all.

-The social pressures that come from saying yes in order to avoid an awkward silence or making someone feel bad can be pretty strong.
-However, if you value your personal privacy more than a little forced laughter coming from a stranger, it’s always okay to say no.
+The social pressures that come from saying yes to avoid an awkward silence or making someone feel bad can be pretty strong.
+However, if you value your privacy more than a little forced laughter coming from a stranger, it’s always okay to say no.

 The only case in which it is preferred you give someone a number is if you feel like you’re in immediate physical danger.
 That doesn’t have to be your number either.
 You can choose to make one up if you’re in a real rush.
 But there are some numbers dedicated to being “rejection hotlines,” where a prerecorded message plays when the other person tries to call.